audioxide/data/data/posts/20150301-reviews-pink-floyd-the-dark-side-of-the-moon.md

 summary: The Dark Side of the Moon is one of those high-water marks of artistic expression.
 It's just sublime.
 I don't have a bad thing to say about it.
 week: 5
+blurb: The Dark Side of the Moon is one of those high-water marks of artistic expression.
+It's just sublime.
+If I wasn't such an impassive git this album probably would have changed my life.
 ---
 author: André
 review: Undeniably special, *The Dark Side of the Moon* is an iconic record that